nishaj0/anime_quotes_api/readme.md

 - **Method:** `GET`
 - **Response:**
   - `accessToken` (string): JWT access token
-- **Description:** Refresh the access token using a valid refresh token.
+- **Description:** Refresh the access token using a valid refresh token( {expiresIn: "1day"} ).
 This endpoint allows the user to obtain a new access token without the need for re-authentication.

 ### Logout